jozsefsallai/fastbin/README.md

 to the end of the URL and it will highlight it as JavaScript.
 Appending .js to the raw URL will obviously not work, it expects only the key to be provided.

+## fastbin cli

+fastbin now has its own command line client.
+It's available for Linux, Mac OS, Windows, and OpenBSD and you can download it [here](https://github.com/jozsefsallai/fastbin-cli).

 ## Compatibility with Haste clients

 fastbin was designed to be compatible with most Hastebin clients.
 If your client